5 takeaways from the Glasgow climate change conference

 Officials hailed the news, saying that the governments that had signed on accounted for 85 percent of the world’s forests, which are vital in absorbing carbon dioxide and keeping temperature rise in check.

 While similar pledges had been made in years past to end deforestation, hope sprang eternal that the world had finally woken up to the importance of preserving forests.
-Yet one day later, Indonesia, which has the third-largest rainforest on the planet, announced that it was having second thoughts about signing the pledge.
+Yet one day later, Indonesia, which is home to the third-largest rainforest on the planet, announced that it was having second thoughts about signing the pledge.

-“Forcing Indonesia to zero deforestation in 2030 is clearly inappropriate and unfair,” Indonesia's environment minister, Siti Nurbaya Bakar, said.
+“Forcing Indonesia to zero deforestation in 2030 is clearly inappropriate and unfair,” environment minister Siti Nurbaya Bakar said.

 Suddenly, the deforestation pledge felt a lot less impressive.

-Further underscoring the questionable nature of the nonbinding pledges made at the conference, three days after Indonesia’s about-face, the Washington Post reported that many nations were reporting inaccurate data on their greenhouse gas emissions.
+Further underscoring the questionable nature of the non-binding pledges made at the conference, three days after Indonesia’s about-face, the Washington Post reported many nations were concerning their greenhouse gas emissions.
 Malaysia, for example, reported that its trees absorb carbon four times faster than those in neighboring Indonesia.
-Using those figures, Malaysia has been able to set more lax emissions goals, potentially saving it millions of dollars, while offering an overly optimistic picture about how much it is polluting the atmosphere.
+Using those figures, Malaysia has been able to set more lax emissions goals, potentially saving it millions of dollars while offering an overly optimistic picture about how much it is polluting the atmosphere.

 Another significant pledge came from India, whose representatives said for the first time that the world’s third-leading emitter of greenhouse gases would achieve carbon neutrality by 2070.
-Yet India’s pledge was sorely lacking in details for achieving this, prompting some environmental groups to discount it altogether.
+Yet India’s pledge was sorely lacking in details for how this would be accomplished, prompting some environmental groups to .

 A common refrain at the conference has been that actions, not words, are what matters.
-From the teenage activist Greta Thunberg to diplomats like Kerry, the consensus is that agreements won’t end up having an impact unless countries follow through on their promises.
+From to diplomats like Kerry, the consensus is that agreements won’t end up having an impact unless countries follow through on their promises.

 “The words don’t mean enough unless they are implemented,” Kerry said at the end of the first week of the conference.
 “All of us have seen years of frustration for promises that are made but not kept.
 We understand that.
 But I believe what is happening here is far from business as usual.”

-Although the pledges themselves should be viewed skeptically, Kerry said, they are a necessary starting point.
+Though the pledges themselves should be viewed skeptically, they are a necessary starting point, Kerry said.

 The real work of the ‘decisive decade’ has already begun